What Can You Drink On a Carnivore Diet? (Full List)

 Sparkling Water

-Some carnivore diet proponents recommend sticking to flat water without bubbles, but other say it doesn’t hurt to have sparkling water every now and again.
+Some carnivore diet proponents recommend sticking to flat water without bubbles, but others say it doesn’t hurt to have sparkling water now and again.
 I prefer Perrier or San Pellegrino when the budget allows for it.

-These brands have been around for ages and say they have a good amount of minerals and nutrients otherwise not found in city-treated water.
+These brands have been around for ages and say they have many minerals and nutrients otherwise not found in city-treated water.

 Distilled and Reverse Osmosis

 Some folks in the health and wellness space say drinking distilled or reverse osmosis-style water will leech other minerals and nutrients out of your bones.
-However, according to Dr. Ken Berry, there isn’t sufficient evidence to back up this claim.
+However, according to Dr. Ken Berry, there isn’t sufficient evidence to support this claim.
 If you can find some, please email me.

-Where I live, we have a reverse osmosis system, and I believe it to be adequate and superior to city water.
+We have a reverse osmosis system where I live, and I believe it to be adequate and superior to city water.
 It’s from Perfect Water, and the system is from the Home Master Series.

-My only gripe is that you can only fill up about half a medium-size water bottle before it needs to recharge, which takes a few minutes.
+My only gripe is that you can only fill up half a medium-sized water bottle before recharging, which takes a few minutes.

 Electrolyte Water Mix